TOP

 12.)
 Should

 I take my good jewelry?
-Whatever
+Do NOT ever pack jewelry in any checked

 on formal nights.
 All cabins